RoshankumarS14/Personalized-Recommendation-System-for-Ecommerce-Sephora-/README.md

 ## 📋 requirements.txt

 The 'requirements.txt' file lists all the Python packages and dependencies required to run the project.
 Make sure to keep this file up to date with the necessary dependencies for easy project setup.

-Feel free to customize this README with additional sections or information relevant to your project.
-An organized structure makes it easier for collaborators and users to navigate and understand your repository.

 ## Getting Started